gregtwallace/certwarden.com/docs/3_user_interface/9_providers/3_dns01_cloudflare.md

 This is the preferred option as compromise of the token will only result in a partial compromise of the related account.
-Additionally, there is no reason to give LeGo complete access to a Cloudflare account.
+Additionally, there is no reason to give Cert Warden complete access to a Cloudflare account.

 [How To Make a Token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)